 In general, Reykjavik is not a city with many attractions, so it is not easy to spend 5 active days without sightseeing (i.e. going to museums) in this city.
-In our case, the weather was also bad, so we often walked many kilometers through the suburbs of Reykjavik, next to busy roads, with cold wind and rain every now and then – travelling level hard.
+In our case, the weather was also bad, so we often walked many kilometres through the suburbs of Reykjavik, next to busy roads, with cold wind and rain every now and then – travelling level hard.

 An alternative option is to rent an apartment or cottage outside of the city and go for walks in its vicinity.
-This option will be especially good for people who prefer contact with nature, because in Iceland there are many accommodations with only a few houses in the neighborhood and no other signs of civilization.
+This option will be especially good for people who prefer contact with nature because in Iceland there are many accommodations with only a few houses in the neighbourhood and no other signs of civilization.
 The condition is that you have to rent a car to be able to get there and in order to get to the second test.

 Organizing food can be problematic when spending the quarantine outside of Reykjavik – apart from the capital city, it is difficult to make orders from shops or restaurants with home delivery.
 Apparently, if you order from aha.is, you can add in the comments that you are in quarantine and want to pick up the purchases yourself.
-However, in this case you have to go to Reykjavik in person.
+However, in this case, you have to go to Reykjavik in person.
 Over time, some accommodations have adapted their offer to the current situation and offer food delivery during the quarantine period – ask the owners about it.